 Behavioural policy, health policy, decision-making, behavioural change, scarcity perception, prosocial behaviour.

-Federica Stablum is a Research Assistant at CBR.
+Federica Stablum is a Research Associate at CBR.
 Her current research focuses on the application of evidence from behavioural science in policy.
-Specifically, Federica is involved in R4HC-MENA’s Research for Health in Conflict project, investigating mental health and well-being in Lebanon and the middle-east.
+Specifically, Federica is involved in R4HC-MENA’s Research for Health in Conflict project, investigating mental health and well-being in Lebanon and the Middle East.
 She is also interested in topics such as behavioural change and use of behavioural insights to increase prosociality.

 She holds a BSc in Psychobiology and a MSc in Cognitive Applied Psychology from the University of Padova.
 Since 2019 she is a member of the JDMLab (Judgment and Decision-Making Laboratory) at the University of Padova, where she studies the multifaceted impacts of scarcity perception on behaviours in collaboration with other early-career researchers.
 She is Team Co-ordinator within the Junior Researcher Programme, which creates research opportunities for students behavioural sciences from around the globe.